jambuur/APEDSK99/README.md

 <p align="center">
   <img width="576" src=img/ACHR.jpg>
 </p>

+**CALL LDSK** list the files on a DSK including the type (P)rogram / (D)isplay / (I)nternal and size in sectors.
+I always thought that was a really nice feature the C64 had.

 **CALL PDSK** and **CALL UDSK** apply or remove a virtual "sticker tab" (remember those?).
 With the "tab" applied, APEDSK99 can't write to the DSK.
 Under the hood the Protected flag at 0x10 in the Volume Information Block is set/reset:
 <p align="center">
   <img width="576" src=img/PUDSK.jpg>
 </p>

-- CALL LDSK list the files on a DOAD including the type (P)rogram / (D)isplay / (I)nternal and size in sectors.
-I always thought that was a really nice feature the C64 had.
 - CALL MDSK maps DSK[1-3] to a DOAD.
 The DOAD file name is the DOS max 8 character part without the extension.
 - CALL RDSK removes a DOAD from the SD card.
 In line with BOFH standards no confirmation is required :-)
 - CALL FGET and CALL FPUT load or save a DOAD from your FTP server of choice.
 Configuration on the APEDSK99 side is straightforward, with again just a couple of parameters in the CONFIG sketch.
 The FTP server side can be a bit more involved, especially regarding rights of the relevant FTP user for reading and writing in the /DISKS folder.
 FTP server logging is your friend here.